Caring for Pewter

 - Many collectors feel that pewter benefits from handling as it develops a distinctive, warm patina the more it is used.

-- Though certain conditions will cause pewter to oxidize and darken, pewter does not tarnish like silver and copper.
+- Though certain conditions will cause pewter to oxidize and darken, such as regular handling and living near saltwater, pewter does not tarnish like silver and copper.
 Pewter can be cleaned with warm soapy water, rinsed, then towel dried with a soft cloth.
 Do not wash pewter in an automatic dishwasher as the heat and detergent can be harmful to the piece.